gkhanh/my-first-pretrained-llm/README.md

 ---

-## ⚙️ Training Process
+## Training Process

-How does the model actually learn?
-We use a loop that repeats millions of times.
+I use a loop that repeats millions of times.

 ```text
    START